 - Accounting has three broad categories – financial accounting, management accounting and cost accounting whereas financial management is a process with financial planning and budgeting, financial reporting, accounts record keeping and financial controls.

 - Accounting involves reporting past financial transactions in a meaning form of financial statements whereas financial management involves planning about the future by analyzing and interpretation of financial statements.

 - Accounting gives the financial position of the Company whereas financial management gives a holistic view of the business activities and provides insight into the future generation of wealth.

-- In accounting, measurement of a fund is based on accrual basis whereas treatment of funds in financial management is based on cash flows.
+- In accounting, the measurement of a fund is based on an accrual basis whereas treatment of funds in financial management is based on cash flows.

 - Purpose of accounting is to collect and present the data in a meaningful manner whereas financial manager uses this data for financial decision making purpose.